uabrc/uabrc.github.io/docs/data_management/transfer/tutorial/globus_group_tutorial.md

     ![Notice of pending membership.](./images/gg-uab-ha-group-access/005-pending.png)

-1. When your membership has been accepted, you can verify by [returning to the Globus Web App](#how-do-i-get-onto-the-globus-web-app) and navigating to the "Groups" page.
+1. When your membership has been accepted, you can verify by [returning to the Globus Web App](#how-do-i-get-onto-the-globus-web-app) and navigating to the Groups page.
 Check the "MY GROUPS".
 You should see "University of Alabama at Birmingham (HA)" listed with a green, circled checkmark and the word "ACTIVE".

     ![Groups page with my groups checked showing UAB HA subscription group](./images/gg-uab-ha-group-access/006-my-groups.png.png)